goblimey/ntripcaster/README.md

 they might be able to use somebody else's base station and only need buy a $300 rover.

-There are free NTRIP services such as BKG's own network and rtk2go.com, provided by snip.com, a company that makes and sells commercial NTRIP software.
+There are free NTRIP services such as the International GNSS Service (IGS). and rtk2go.com, provided by snip.com, a company that makes and sells commercial NTRIP software.
 The free services are very limited, with just a few base stations scattered over large distances.
-For example, my nearest BKG mountpoint is at Herstmonceaux.
+For example, my nearest IGS mountpoint is at Herstmonceaux.
 If I lived in Brighton or Eastbourne, that would be great, but I don't.